Today we are covering all things email marketing, list building, opt-ins and automations.

 Some popular email marketing providers:

-You could always ask people to ‘join your mailing list’ but really, how often does that entice you to hand your email over to a business?
+You can always do the ol’ asking people to ‘join your mailing list’ but really, how often does that entice you to hand your email over to a business?
 Creating a lead magnet is a much more attractive option to getting people to sign up.

-When crafting your lead magnet, you want to think about the sorts of things that encourage you, as a consumer, to sign up for mailing lists.
+When crafting your lead magnet, you want to think about the sorts of things that attract you to hand over your email address and sign up for mailing lists.

 - Exclusive offers or information.